 - they shall make a genuine effort to come to a joint decision.

 Section 60CA of the Family Law Act states that the best interests of the child are the paramount consideration when deciding whether to make particular parenting orders.
+It states that the children’s best interests are met by:

 - ensuring that children have the benefit of both of their parents having a meaningful involvement in their lives, to the maximum extent consistent with the best interests of the child;